sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 1. Implement the `Convert` function at compile-time rather than as a lambda passed into the constructor.
 2. Enable runtime configuration of the controller via dependency inversion by creating a base class for each of the concepts.
 3. Currently, the `State` objects must be move/copy constructable.
-Explain why that is the case, and modify the code to permit returning non-copy-able and non-move-able `State`s.
+Explain why that is the case, and modify the code to permit returning non-copy-able and non-move-able `State` objects.

 These exercises both may be very useful to some applications, and are great ways to apply the patterns learned in this post.